iagoleal/iagoleal.github.io/content/posts/cuts.md

 Fortunately, mathematicians all over the world have already studied a myriad of methods for approximating functions in a computer.
-The answer depends, most of all, on what are your objectives, because each kind of approximation only preserves some characteristics, and is, thus, only appropriate for certain applications.
+The answer depends, most of all, on what your objectives are, because each kind of approximation only preserves some characteristics, and is, thus, only appropriate for certain applications.
 If being accurate in some known points is your primary concern,